schafezp/planet-fitness-baskin-robbins/README.md

 # Planet fitness and baskin robbins search

 ## Introduction
-In terre haute there are two baskin robbins.
+In terre haute there are only two Baskin Robbins.
 Across the street from one baskin robbins is a planet fitness.
-Across the street from the other baskin robbins is anytime fitness.
-This is a writeup investigating the signifigance of this correlation.
+Across the street from the other Baskin Robbins is Anytime Fitness.
+It seems unlikely that this is a coincidence that the only two Baskin Robbins happen to be across the street from gyms.
+This is a writeup investigating whether this trend continues when considering a large geographical area.

 ![baskin robbins in terre haute][thaute_br]
 ![planet fitness in terre haute][thaute_pf]